rrudolph/chis-tools/README.md

 ## Backup AGOL Services Tool

+### Purpose
-Purpose: package an ArcGIS Online or Portal feature service as a zipped file geodatabase with a time stamp and username in the filename.
+Package an ArcGIS Online or Portal feature service as a zipped file geodatabase with a time stamp and username in the filename.
 It can also export as a shp or geojson file.
 The file is temporarily staged on the user's AGOL contents but is removed once downloaded.

+### To Use
-To use, enter one more Item ID's into the input parameters of the toolbox.
+Enter one more Item ID's into the input parameters of the toolbox.
 The URL of your service in AGOL will look something like this <br>
 https://nps.maps.arcgis.com/home/item.html?id=b115ada92f0c4b7cb91ee166a6165ca2

 Use the item ID (b115ada92f0c4b7cb91ee166a6165ca2) of the feature service as input.
 Each service entered will have its own zip file generated in the output folder. <br>